 You need to have evidence of wrongdoing and willful disregard for the law to have a good wage and hour case against an employee.

-If you contact one of our wage and hour attorneys, they will help you accumulate all the evidence you need, and the sooner you start, the more you will likely be able to collect.
+If you contact our wage and hour attorney, they will help you accumulate all the evidence you need, and the sooner you start, the more you will likely be able to collect.
 Wage and Hour victims can be compensated for missing breaks, being classified incorrectly as exempt, not being paid according to the law, and for not being provided with accurate pay stubs.

 One of our clients who worked for a payday loan company received a settlement of 2 million dollars for their class of employees, and that is just one of many settlements that we have secured for our clients.
 Call us today to set up your free case review.